itkazmi814/Geo-Trending-News/README.md

 NOTE: The main search functionality is currently broken and is a WIP.
 My main focus and contribution to this project was in the front end design and layout.
 This was developed in the beginning of my venture into development and is undergoing a complete overhaul.

+Immediate Changes to be Implemented
+* Move to React front end
+* Implement Postgres for data storage
+* Auth0 authentication
+* Move to more stable news API implementation

 [View the deployed app](https://itkazmi814.github.io/Geo-Trending-News/)

 ## Description